New Deal for Aborigines

 The New Deal for Aborigines (or Aboriginal New Deal) was a landmark Australian federal government policy statement on Indigenous Australians.
 The policy was announced in December 1938 by interior minister John McEwen and detailed in a white paper released in February 1939.
 It provided for Indigenous people to be granted full civil rights in conjunction with a process of cultural assimilation.

-The New Deal policy marked a shift away from previous policies of "eliminationist" or "absorptionist", which envisioned Indigenous Australians as a "dying race".
+The New Deal was largely drafted by anthropologist A. P. Elkin, without direct input from Indigenous people.
+Its adoption followed the Day of Mourning protests of 1938 and the Aborigines Progressive Association's lobbying of Prime Minister Joseph Lyons.
+The policies outlined in the New Deal were not all immediately implemented, but the document provided a framework for later assimilationist policies implemented in the 1950s.
+The ability of the federal government to implement changes outside of its jurisdiction in the Northern Territory was limited by constitutional constraints, which were not removed until a 1967 referendum.

 Background

 Prior Indigenous policy

 In the 1930s, government policy towards Indigenous Australians was decentralised, with state governments bearing the primary responsibility for Indigenous affairs.
 The Australian constitution's "race power" placed limits on the federal government's ability to enact legislation specific to Indigenous Australians.
 This meant that Indigenous policy at the federal level was almost solely concentrated towards the Northern Territory, the only federal territory with a significant Indigenous population.
-The Northern Territory was administered through the Department of the Interior.
+At the time, the Northern Territory was administered through the Department of the Interior.

 In 1937, federal and state authorities held a conference to discuss Indigenous policy.
 The conference resolved that "the destiny of the natives of Aboriginal origin, but not of the full blood, lies in their ultimate absorption by the people of the Commonwealth".
 The resolution was viewed unfavourably by Aboriginal leaders, with William Cooper stating that it was based on assumptions of white supremacy and lobbying federal interior minister Thomas Paterson and his successor John McEwen for racial equality.